jotavare/cub3d/README.md

 #### MAKEFILE RULES

 `make` - Compile so_long files.
 `make all`  - Compile mandatory files.
 `make clean`  - Delete all .o (object files) files.
 `make fclean`  - Delete all .o (object files) and .a (executable) files.
 `make re` - Use rules `fclean` + `all`.
+`make norm` - Uses the norminette on the libft and cub3d source files.
+`make mlx` - Downloads and compiles the minilibx library.

 ## MANDATORY
 #### Main